Writers Victoria has a state-wide remit, with more than 800 members living in regional areas.

 We value the contribution of Victoria’s regional writers and recognise the difficulties they can face in accessing opportunities for professional development, inspiration and engagement.
 Writers Victoria has a strong history of working in partnership with regional communities and groups.
 The organisation has provided assistance to regional writers and audiences in a range of different ways, including direct delivery of regional writing workshops and grants to support a range of writing related activities in regional areas.

-Applications for our Regional Grants program are now open.
+Applications for our Regional Grants program have closed for 2017.

 If your group is interested in working with us in some way in 2017, we’d love to hear from you.

 In April 2017, our new Write-ability Goes Regional and Online program launched in Ballarat.
 Write-ability Goes Regional and Online is a three-year program for aspiring writers with disability living in regional Victoria.
 Following the rollout of the National Disability Insurance Scheme (NDIS), the program will now move onto the Loddon region, Inner and Outer Gippsland, Ovens Murray, Western Districts, Goulburn and Mallee regions.
 Our Own Voices Forum: Why Writing Matters will be held in each region to explore how writing and storytelling can help develop new ways of thinking about the self, disability, and community.
 For more information about the next Own Voices Forum on Wednesday 2 August 2017 in Bendigo click here.
 To book for the next Write-ability Writers Group in Ballarat, visit our calendar event listing.